-Official Journal of the British Association of Oral and Maxillofacial Surgeons
+Official Journal of the British Association of Oral & Maxillofacial Surgeons

 BJOMS Editorial Office